f5devcentral/f5-bigip-image-generator/README.md

    1. Build an image, type: `./build-image -i /var/tmp/BIGIP-15.0.0-0.0.39.iso -c config.yml -p qcow2 -m ltm -b 1--image-tag "Name: my-custom-vm-v12.1.1" --image-tag "org: shared-services`
    2. Clean the environment associated with the specified source image, platform, modules, and boot locations, type: `./build-image --clean -i /var/tmp/BIGIP-15.0.0-0.0.39.iso -c config.yml -p qcow2 -m ltm -b 1--image-tag "Name: my-custom-vm-v12.1.1" --image-tag "org: shared-services`.

-   The Image Generator tool generates a virtual disk image from the BIG-IP product ISO.
-Default behavior creates this image in the **images** directory.

 6. OPTIONAL: You can assign image tags to published images; however, rules for image tag definitions change depending upon the target, cloud provider ([AWS][21], [Azure][19], and [GCE ][20]).
     Currently, the Image Generator tool does not validate for each cloud providers image tag:key and image tag:value pairing.
 Therefore, if you do NOT